Reading Room Regulations

 Coats and bags must be left in the lockers provided in the basement cloakroom.

-To view material held by the Archive, other than material held in the reading room, readers must complete a call slip.
-Call slips are available in the reading room.
-Only 5 call slips may be submitted at any one time.
+To view material held by the IAA, other than material held in the Reading Room, readers must complete a call slip.
+Call slips are available in the Reading Room.
+Separate call-slips should be used for each item requested.
+Only five call slips may be submitted at any one time.
+If you are having any difficulties completing a call slip, ask the member of staff on duty for assistance.

-Pamphlets, reserved-access books and press-cuttings files requested on call slips will be made available in the reading room as soon as is practicable, but please note that waiting periods of up to one hour may be experienced.
+Published material (books, pamphlets, periodicals and press cuttings files) and photographs requested on call slips will be made available in the Reading Room as soon as is practicable, but please note that waiting periods of up to one hour may be experienced.

-Members of the public wishing to make copies of material held by the Archive may do so within the parameters of the relevant copyright legislation using personal devices including cameras (digital or analogue), phones or other computer devices with cameras.
-Photocopying facilities are not available.
-Scanners or other electronic copying devices which touch the surface of the material being copied are not allowed.
+Members of the public wishing to make copies of material held by the IAA may do so within the parameters of the relevant copyright legislation using personal devices including cameras (digital or analogue), phones or other devices with cameras.
+Photocopiers are not available for public use.
+Scanners or other copying devices which touch the surface of the material being copied are not permitted.
 Flash photography and the use of tripods are also not allowed.
-Material being copied must remain on the reading room tables.
+Material must remain on the Reading Room tables.

 No copying will be allowed until the relevant copyright declaration form has been completed and signed, and the relevant fee paid.
-A revised scale of charges will apply.
-The fee will be €1 per item copied.
+The fee is €1 per item copied.
 An item is defined as:

 1 drawing